dhanno75/WebCode1-MakeupAPI/README.md

 Copying the data to the local file did not help, so I restricted the array of objects data to just 200.
 I am taking the data from index 100 to 300 because 1st 100 data has almost no images though I have the solution for it(which I already mentioned).
 For the search field, the text is only highlighted if we type the complete word we want to search.
+The Buy link is the product link attached.
+If you click on it is goes to that product page